-I cut out designs, words, or images that I like and punch a hole in them to use as free gift tags.
+Cut out designs, words, or images that you like or think is a good fit for the recipient of the gift and punch a hole in them to use as free gift tags.
 Reuse, repurpose, and recycle at its best.

-- When cutting out your images, always cut out an extra part of the card above the image to make the hole.
+- When cutting out your images, always cut out an extra part of the card above the image to make the hole using a paper hole punch.
 This way the image stays whole.

 When attaching the tag to ribbon: thread the tag onto the ribbon right before you start to make the loops for the bow.

-I write To: and From: on the back of the cut out images so I know who every gift is for.
+You can write To: and From: on the back of the cut out images so you know who every wrapped gift is for.